djeada/Statistics-Notes/notes/spatial_statistics/kriging.md

 ### A common misconception

-A smooth prediction surface does **not** imply low uncertainty everywhere.
+A smooth prediction surface does not imply low uncertainty everywhere.

 The prediction map and the uncertainty map answer different questions:

 - prediction map: "What value does the model predict?"
 - variance map: "How uncertain is that prediction under the model?"

-Both should be examined.
+Both maps should be examined together.

----

-## 10. Simple kriging
+## Simple kriging

 Simple kriging assumes the mean is known.